2015 Oregon State Beavers football team: Coaching change

 For the first time since the 2003 offseason, Oregon State underwent a coaching change.

 Riley exits

-In a move that shook the college football world, the University of Nebraska announced the hiring of Oregon State's head coach Mike Riley on December 4, 2014.
+In a move that shook the college football world, the University of Nebraska–Lincoln announced the hiring of Oregon State's head coach Mike Riley on December 4, 2014.
 Riley had what was dubbed a "lifetime contract" at Oregon State, where every year he led a team to a bowl game, his contract was extended by one year.
 In 2010, Oregon State Athletic Director Bob De Carolis said Riley had talked about wanting to retire in Corvallis and be the "Joe Paterno of Oregon State."
 In the same time period, Riley said, "I want to make it known that I'm very excited to be to coaching at Oregon State University and I anticipate doing so for a long time."
 Nebraska fired head coach Bo Pelini, opening the door for Riley to make the unanticipated move.